mmiltiadous/snacsproject_anonimity/README.md

 		python run_partitioner.py

-All codes are very similar with the originals but with some minor changes, and have been applied to different datasets for which
+All codes are very similar with the originals but with some minor changes, and have been applied to different datasets.